-The largest non-denomination Christian church in Mexico has sent missionaries to Maine in a push to have a presence in all 50 states.
+The largest non-denominational church in Mexico has sent missionaries to Maine in a push to have a presence in all 50 states.
 A small Bangor congregation has been meeting since July in a former bank next to the Hannaford Supermarket near the Bangor Mall.

 La Luz del Mundo, or Light of the World Church, also has missionaries in Portland, Lewiston and Augusta.
 Services are conducted in English and Spanish.